St. Johns Town Center

-The St. Johns Town Center is an upscale super-regional open-air mall in southeast Jacksonville, Florida.
+The St. Johns Town Center is a super-regional open-air mall in southeast Jacksonville, Florida.
 It opened its doors on March 18, 2005 with over 167 stores, many of which were new to the Jacksonville market at the time.
 The 51.2 acre mall is located at the intersection of J. Turner Butler Boulevard and the Interstate 295 East Beltway, with the University of North Florida's campus situated across I-295 from the center.
+The mall is anchored by Nordstrom, Dillard's, Target, and a flagship Dick's Sporting Goods.

-Key tenants include Anthropologie, Apple, Nordstrom, Dillard's, Lucky Brand Jeans, Urban Outfitters, Dick's Sporting Goods, P.F.
-Chang's China Bistro, Maggiano's Little Italy, The Cheesecake Factory, Target Corporation, and Barnes & Noble.
+The mall was and continues to be a huge catalyst for new retailers to enter the market.
+Many high-end retailers have their sole location in Northeast Florida at St. Johns Town Center.
+Some of these stores include Gucci, Louis Vuitton, Tiffany & Co., Lilly Pulitzer, Tory Burch, Vineyard Vines, Psycho Bunny, Free People, Lucky Brand Jeans, Banana Republic, J.Crew, Oakley, Steve Madden, UNTUCKit, Sephora, Apple, and Anthropologie.

-Expansion
+2007 Expansion

 A 228000 sqft expansion was opened to the public on October 26, 2007.
 It consists of about 40 retailers and 4 restaurants.
 Some of the tenants of this expansion include Aldo, Barnes & Noble, Brooks Brothers, Clarks, Coach, Lacoste, Louis Vuitton, MAC Cosmetics, Pottery Barn, Swarovski, Talbots, Tommy Bahama, Urban Outfitters, and West Elm.
 In 2008 True Religion, Kate Spade, The Capital Grille and J. Alexander's were opened.